 The nearly forgotten spring provides sacred water continuously gushing from the age of Tenochtitlan of the Aztec Empire, which is the precursor of Mexico City.

 I always fall into a depression when the airplane banks and the windows show the streetscape of Mexico City.

-The metropolis is the place where I cannot avoid passing when moving in Mexico, regardless of whether it is work or play.
+The metropolis is the place where you cannot avoid passing by when moving in Mexico, regardless of whether it is work or play.

 I do not understand Spanish, somehow except for some words related to hot springs.

 I was gazing at Google Map, and found the interesting name of a block, Peñón de los Baños (Rock of the Baths), next to Mexico International Airport.

 This is the pavement from the Terminal 1 to the station, Terminal Aérea of the Metro Line 5.

 Passing by the station, I crossed the footbridge to the other side of Puerto Aéreo Boulevard.